alphagov/paas-team-manual/docs/architecture_decision_records/ADR443-ssl-only-for-applications-and-cf-endpoints.md

 [HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) mitigates this issue by instructing modern browsers that support it to always connect using HTTPS.
+This is also a [requirement in the service manual](https://www.gov.uk/service-manual/technology/using-https).

 There is still a potential initial unprotected HTTP request that might happen before retrieve the HSTS headers or after the specified HSTS `max-age`.